Abandonment (legal)

-In Scots law, failure to assert a legal right in a way that implies abandonment of that property is called "taciturnity", while the term "abandonment" in Scots law refers specifically to a procedure by which a party gives up civil proceedings or an appeal.
+In Scots law, failure to assert a legal right in a way that implies the abandonment of that property is called "taciturnity", while the term "abandonment" in Scots law refers specifically to a procedure by which a party gives up civil proceedings or an appeal.

 Giving up an interest

 Abandonment of property

 Intentional abandonment is also referred to as dereliction, and something voluntarily abandoned by its owner with the intention of not retaking it is a derelict.
 Someone that holds the property or to whom property rights have been relinquished is an abandonee.
 An item that has been abandoned is termed an abandum.
 A res nullius abandoned by its owner, leaving it vacant, belongs to no one.

 In the American legal and media context, investigative reporters have relied on the concepts of abandonment or "constructive abandonment" in receiving documents from sources.
 Examples include Bob Woodward and Carl Bernstein's receipt of materials related to the Watergate scandal from the former apartment of John Mitchell, and more recently, Project Veritas' receipt of Ashley Biden's diary.